ffes/npptags/docs/how-to-use.rst

 ----

-Since ctags supports so many programming languages, it is impossible for me to add support for all these languages to the tree instantly.
+Since ctags supports so many programming languages, it is impossible for me to add proper support for all these languages to the tree instantly.

-Based upon a combination of the documentation of ctags and personal testing, these languages should work reasonably well:

--  Classic ASP
+There is a generic treebuilder that tries builds a basic tree for every language.
+For some languages there is a specific treebuilder that tries to build a tree as good as it can, although they are not perfect at this moment.

+These languages have a specific treebuilder:

 -  C / C++

--  C#, without namespaces

--  Java, without packages

--  JavaScript

--  PHP

--  Python
+-  RestucturedText

-If your programming language isn't in the list and/or your type of tags don't show (properly) in the tree, :ref:`contact me <contact>` because it is probably not too difficult to add/improve support for other languages and/or types.
+If your programming language isn't in the list and/or the tags for your programming language don't show (properly) in the tree, :ref:`contact me <contact>` because it is probably not too difficult to add or improve support for other languages and/or types.

 Note that this it only affects the tree, ``Jump to Tag`` shouldn't have any problem.
+If ``Jump to Tag`` does **not** work as expected, :ref:`contact me <contact>` as well.

 .. _contact me: #contact